JonathanC13/LED_Globe/README.md

 ## End Remark

-I'm sorry I couldn't complete the project to a functional state, not being able to get the motor into the LED ring component was embarrassing.
+I'm sorry I couldn't complete the project to the state of a minimum viable product, not being able to get the motor into the LED ring component was embarrassing.
+Also, the small motor may have not been able to support the ring's weight and to spin it fast enough to simulate the Persistence of vision effect.
+I tried to keep the budget low for the group and it hurt the product.
 Thank you to my teammates for tolerating me.

 Denis Chupin <br/>
 Eliab Woldeyes